 Oestrogen

-All women who taken oestrogen as HRT, and still have a womb (and for some who do not have a womb) need to take a progestogen to provide protection against cancer of the lining of the womb.
+All women who take oestrogen as HRT, and still have a womb (and for some who do not have a womb) need to take a progestogen to provide protection against cancer of the lining of the womb.

 Progestogen